GRealesM/BloodCellBasisApp/help.md

 ## Example file

 We included a filtered dataset that serves as a default dataset to showcase what should be expected when inputting your own data.
-You can download this example dataset [here](https://raw.githubusercontent.com/GRealesM/BloodCellBasisApp/master/data/IL10_AholaOlli_27989323_1-ft.tsv).
+You can download this example dataset [here](https://raw.githubusercontent.com/GRealesM/BloodCellBasisApp/master/data/J10_ASTHMA_FinnGen_FinnGenR3_1-ft.tsv).
-This dataset correspond to a GWAS of IL-10, published by Aholla-Olli et al., 2017 ([10.1016/j.ajhg.2016.11.007](https://doi.org/10.1016/j.ajhg.2016.11.007)), and publicly available at [GWAS Catalog](https://www.ebi.ac.uk/gwas/efotraits/EFO_0004750) or [here](http://computationalmedicine.fi/data#Cytokine_GWAS).
+This dataset is a subset of an Asthma GWAS published by the [FinnGen Project (release 3)](https://www.finngen.fi/en/access_results), and publicly available [here](https://storage.googleapis.com/finngen-public-data-r3/summary_stats/finngen_r3_J10_ASTHMA.gz).

 This is an example of dataset format that *should* work: